 Comprehensive Physical Exam and Consultation

-There’s no substitute for a comprehensive physical exam when it comes to preventive care in cats.
+Preventive care for cats starts with a complete physical exam.
 Our whiskers-to-tail exam includes weighing your cat, assigning a body condition score, pain scoring, and a multi-system examination.
-We will also address any behavior changes and discuss any problems you may have noticed since the last examination.
-Preventive care exams are recommended every six months, but should never be less frequent than once every 12 months.
+We also address any behavior changes and discuss any problems you may have noticed since the last exam.
+Preventive care exams are recommended every six months, but should never be less frequent than once a year.

 Even though we don’t recommend vaccines every year, they’re still an important part of your cat’s overall preventive care program.
-Your cat’s vaccine protocol will be tailored specifically to his or her life stage, lifestyle, and medical condition.
+Your cat’s vaccine protocol will be tailored specifically to his or her life stage, lifestyle, and health.

 - FVRCP– a core vaccine recommended for all cats.
 Protects your cat from feline viral rhinotracheitis (feline herpesvirus), calicivirus, and feline panleukopenia (feline distemper).